Tuesday, September 11, 2018

 Or did you just sit down and cry"

-It was a school day for me.
-I was attending Hickey College at West Port Plaza off Page Ave in St. Louis, Missouri.
-My normal morning routine involved listening to my cds while on my commute to school.
-So I had no ideas anything was going on at that moment.
-When I arrived at school and joined my group of friends, they were talking about something that happened to the two towers.
-One said, they heard a plane hit one of the two towers.
-Another said, no they heard it was the pentagon.
-The stories they were describing all seemed so unreal.
-I honestly thought it was rumors started by news stations or something.
-It was too bizarre to believe.
+Now that you know how the events unfolded, here is my story...
+It was a regular school day for me.
+I was attending Hickey College at West Port Plaza off Page Ave. in St. Louis, Missouri.
+My usual morning routine involved listening to my CDs during my commute to school, so I had no idea anything was happening at that moment.
+When I arrived and joined my group of friends, they were talking about something that had happened to the two towers.
+One said they heard a plane hit one of the towers.
+Another said, No, they heard it was the Pentagon.
+The stories they described all seemed so unbelievable.
+I honestly thought it was just rumors started by news stations or something.
+It was too strange to believe.

 It was amazing to see everyone come together from different backgrounds, beliefs, races, putting their differences aside to join as "One Nation" like we should, to help each other, support each other and love each other.
 We don't always agree, but we are still One Nation.
 I read somewhere that this year will be the first year where 9/11 will be taught in schools as history.
 It's amazing how far we have come and grown as a nation.
 But never forget how we got here.
 Never forget those who lost their lives and those who gave their lives.
 Never forget...

 I'm going to close this blog post with a commercial that was aired during the Super Bowl in remembrance of 9/11.
 The commercial only aired one time during Super Bowl XXXVI on February 3, 2002, but many people have never forgotten it.
 Anheuser-Busch's creative team came up with the concept and moved heaven and earth to make the commercial.
-They had to get approval from members of Congress, the advertising community and from New York Mayor Rudy Guiliani.
+They had to get approval from members of Congress, the advertising community, and from New York Mayor Rudy Giuliani.
 "We filmed in New York City," said Bob Lachky, former executive vice president of Anheuser-Busch Global Creative.
 "We had a helicopter going over the Brooklyn Bridge.
 Mayor Giuliani let us into the city -- the only film company of any sort right after 9-11.
-To actually come into air space with our helicopter to film the Clydesdale... the hitch coming into Battery Park and it was amazing...just amazing."
+To actually come into airspace with our helicopter to film the Clydesdale... the hitch coming into Battery Park, and it was amazing...just amazing."
 It was amazing, especially considering how New York was a city still hurting.
 And yet a St. Louis-based company, touched by the pain of the worst act of terrorism on U.S. soil, took a risk to help one of our favorite cities and our nation heal. (a) I have to admit, watching it again, even 17 years later, still causes me to tear up.

 Sources: